teaching-on-testbeds/mltrain-chi/index.md

 * Initially, the job will be a in PENDING state, as the runtime environment is set up.
 This is slow the first time (because of downloading the Python packages), but faster in subsequent runs because the packages are cached on the workers.
 * Then, the job will be in RUNNING state.
 Eventually, it should go to SUCCEEDED.
-* You will see the job's GPU and CPU usage in the "Resource Status" section of the "Overview" page, which shows the cumulative resource usage of all jobs on the cluster.
+* You will see the job's requested GPU and CPU resource in the "Resource Status" section of the "Overview" page, which shows the cumulative resource requests of all jobs running on the cluster.
 * As the job runs, if you are using NVIDIA GPUs you'll see one of the worker nodes has higher GPU utilization, in the "Cluster" tab.
-(Ray does not support AMD GPUs for this visualization, so if a node has an AMD GPU it will show "NA" in this field, even though the GPU is used by the worker to execute jobs.)
+(Ray does not support this visualization for AMD GPUs, so if a node has an AMD GPU it will show "NA" in this field, even though the GPU is used by the worker to execute jobs.)
 * You can click on the job and, in the "Logs", see the output of the job.

 Let the training job finish, and get to SUCCEEDED state.
+(This may take up to 10-15 minutes.)